Major COVID-19 numbers in the Ottawa region today | ExBulletin

 Today’s Ottawa Update

-The Ottawa Public Health (OPH) reported five more COVID-19 cases on Saturday.
+The Ottawa Public Health (OPH) reported seven more COVID-19 cases on Sunday.
 No new deaths were confirmed.

 Dr. Brent Moroney, Deputy Health Officer of the City, said: Being ahead of the virus is still important Vaccinated according to public health guidelines Rapid increase in cases and hospitalizations elsewhere..